aivaraleksiev/Sticky-notes.com/README.md

 ## P1 Goals
 - Choose some logging library for help.
 Something that is easy to use and quick to configure.

+## Testing
+- Manual testing for now is sufficient.

 ## Collaborators
 https://github.com/michael-stanin will help me with some of the decisions that I have to make during this initial pre-alpha phase.